Purdue University Office of Admissions logo

 Transfer students who have fulfilled the first-year requirements of this engineering program may apply directly to Biological Engineering in the College of Agriculture.

-Note: The First-Year Engineering Program is the entry point for all beginning engineering students.
-They must complete the First-Year Engineering requirements before entering the engineering school of their choice.
-The mission of this student-oriented service program is to advise, teach and retain outstanding students for Purdue's College of Engineering.
+Note: This major is the same major listed with the College of Engineering.
+Students must complete the First-Year Engineering requirements before entering the engineering school of their choice.
+Students interested in any engineering discipline may apply for entry via the College of Engineering First-Year Engineering (FYE) program, however, students planning to pursue an engineering major in Agricultural Engineering, Biological Engineering, or Environmental and Natural Resources Engineering are encouraged to apply through the College of Agriculture Pre-Agricultural and Biological Engineering (PABE) program.
+Students pursuing engineering degrees offered by the Department of Agricultural and Biological Engineering (ABE) have the unique opportunity to benefit from the Department’s joint affiliation with the Colleges of Agriculture and Engineering.
+The mission of these student-oriented service programs is to advise, teach and retain outstanding students for Purdue's Engineering programs.
 This core curriculum includes courses in math, chemistry, physics, computer programming, and communication skills, as well as introductory engineering coursework taught in the new Ideas to Innovation (i2i) Learning Laboratory.
-The First-Year Engineering Program provides students with a firm foundation and initial understanding of engineering and career options to assist them in identifying which of Purdue's engineering disciplines is the right fit.
+First-Year Engineering programs provide students with a firm foundation and initial understanding of engineering and career options to assist them in identifying which of Purdue's engineering disciplines is the right fit.
 Our professional academic advisors, faculty and student advisors are dedicated to assisting beginning engineers with the first-year experience.

 Student Spotlight: Ian González Montañez